onc-healthit/api-resource-guide/docs/g10-criterion.md

 ??? quote "*Clarifications included in the (g)(10) CCG that apply to paragraph § 170.315(g)(10)(vi)*"
 	- This is a functional requirement to allow health IT developers the ability to implement it in a way that best suits their existing infrastructure and allows for innovative models for authorization revocation to develop.
 	- Patients are expected to have the ability to revoke an authorized application’s access to their EHI at any time.
+	- For authorization revocation, Health IT Modules presented for certification are permitted to allow short-lived access tokens to expire in lieu of immediate access token revocation.
+ONC recommends health IT developers limit the lifetime of access tokens to one hour or less as recommended in the standard adopted at § 170.215(a)(3), HL7® <a href="https://hl7.org/fhir/smart-app-launch/1.0.0/" target="_blank">SMART Application Launch Framework Implementation Guide Release 1.0.0</a>.
+For purposes of testing and certification, Health IT Modules will be tested for patient authorization revocation occurring within one hour of the request.

 ### Token Introspection
 ???+ quote "**Regulation text at § 170.315(g)(10)(vii)**"